InnotecSystem/meat/README.md

 Use
 ----
-Whe the machine is decompress the files.
-It can be used either in Vmware or in VirtualBox, then we just have to launch it and open a terminal to execute the next command:
+Once virtual machine is decompressed, you can use it either on VmWare or VirtualBox.
+To launch MEAT you only have to open the terminal and execute the following:

 ```sh
 meat
 ```

-For more information head the Powerpoint Slides about RootedCon19
+For further information, please look at the following RootedCON19 presentation:

  - https://www.slideshare.net/rootedcon/paco-ramirez-meat-make-enviroment-android-tools-rooted2019